-Jesus tells his disciples to be converted and become as little children
+Jesus tells his disciples to be converted and become

 Jesus once again turns the disciples’ thinking upside down.
 They wanted to know who would be the greatest.
 Calling a little child to come to him, Jesus said that whoever humbles himself as a little child shall be the greatest in the kingdom of heaven.
 Little children have a humble spirit, complete trust, and are quick to forgive.
 This is a favorite passage because of the picture it creates of Jesus’s tenderness to children, but it also contains a severe warning not to “offend [or lead into sin] one of these little ones which believe in me.”